saildot4k/ps2modchiptutorials/docs/crystal-chips/cc-scripting.md

 ADDWIDGET "CHOICE" "Title" "Description" "MY_CHOICE"  "CHOICE 1" "CHOICE 2" "CHOICE 3"
 ```

-will display a widget with the specified title and description (the description is displayed in the scroll bar), and will set the variable MY_CHOICE to "0", "1", or "2" depending of the user choice. `CHOICE` variables start with 0 and increment. `CHOICE 1` will be 0 when `$MY_CHOICE$` is recalled. `COICE 2` will be 1 and so forth.
+will display a widget with the specified title and description (the description is displayed in the scroll bar), and will set the variable MY_CHOICE to "0", "1", or "2" depending of the user choice. `CHOICE` variables start with 0 and increment. `CHOICE 1` will be 0 when `$MY_CHOICE$` is recalled. `CHOICE 2` will be 1 and so forth.

+These will be saved as signed 32bit variables.

 ### CALL